Hey Kids (Start Here)

 “I think that pretty much covers it,” Raleigh replies.

-Mako pulls Geiszler’s right hand off the controls and swats his wrist with two fingers.
-“I cannot believe that you didn’t tell me this you stupid miserable excuse for a half-brother,” she snaps in rapid Japanese.
+Mako pries Geiszler’s hand off the controls and swats his wrist with two fingers.
+“I cannot believe you didn’t tell me this you stupid miserable excuse for a half-brother,” she snaps in rapid Japanese.

 “Half-brother?”
 Raleigh says, also in Japanese.

-Mako shrugs at Raleigh as Geiszler drags Dr. Gottlieb down onto the couch.
+Mako shrugs at Raleigh.
+Geiszler drags Dr. Gottlieb down onto the couch.

 “Well, um, congrats.
 To everyone,” Raleigh says.

 “Stop stalling,” Geiszler says.
 “You’ve been avoiding this for days.
 For days and days.
-Likely because you correctly assume that I am about to metaphorically wipe the metaphorical floor with actual you.”
+Likely because you correctly assume I’m about to metaphorically wipe the metaphorical floor with actual you.”

-Raleigh holds up his controller and reaches over Mako to hit it against the one that Geiszler holds.
-“May the most contemporarily masculine man win,” Raleigh says.
+Raleigh holds up his controller and reaches over Mako to hit it against the one Geiszler holds.
+“May the most contemporarily masculine man win,” he says.

-“You realize that in the end, I am going to win, yes?”
+“You realize that in the end, I will win, yes?”
 Mako asks.

 “Yes Maks,” Geiszler replies.
-“You are the most contemporarily masculine person here.
-Everyone knows this.
+“You’re the most contemporarily masculine person here.
+Congratulations.
 Don’t be weird about gender roles.”

-“Later,” Mako says, “I will paint the nails of the losers.”
+“Later,” Mako says, “I’ll paint the nails of the losers.”

-“Um, I don’t really want that,” Raleigh says, his eyes on the screen as he learns the capabilities of this character he’s playing.
+“Um, I don’t want that.”
+Raleigh’s eyes are on the screen as he learns the capabilities of the character he’s playing.
 “Can that not be a thing?”

 “Don’t lose to me then,” Mako says sweetly.

-“Will all of you simply get on with this, please?.
+“Will all of you simply get on with this, please?”
 Dr. Gottlieb asks.
+“I have things to do.”

 In Two Parts

-During Portal, Mako shouts in Japanese whenever she wants to shout, whatever she wants to shout, and switches allegiances when she cares to switch allegiances, which is often.
-She drinks half of Raleigh’s Hibiki and she makes misleading statements and she tries not to be sad.
+During Portal, Mako shouts in Japanese whenever she wants to shout, whatever she wants to shout, and switches allegiance when she cares to switch allegiance, which is often.
+She drinks half of Raleigh’s Hibiki.
+She makes misleading statements.
+She tries not to be sad.

 The first round is a draw.